Indiana Fever: 2016–2023: Rebuilding

 On November 27, 2019, Marianne Stanley was introduced as the head coach of the Indiana Fever, making her the seventh coach in the franchise's 20-year WNBA history.
 In addition, it was also announced that Catchings would be promoted to general manager.

 Near the end of the 2019 season, the Fever announced that they would move their home games to Butler University's Hinkle Fieldhouse for the 2020 and 2021 seasons, plus at least part of the 2022 season, to accommodate renovations of Bankers Life Fieldhouse.
 The team planned to return to the renamed Gainbridge Fieldhouse upon project completion.
 However, the 2020 WNBA season was played in IMG Academy in Bradenton, Florida, due to the COVID-19 pandemic.
-For the 2021 season, the Fever played their first four home games at Bankers Life Fieldhouse, before playing the remaining home games at Indiana Farmers Coliseum.
+For the 2021 season, the Fever played their first four home games at Bankers Life Fieldhouse before playing the remaining home games at Indiana Farmers Coliseum.

 On February 14, 2022, Tamika Catchings stepped down as the vice president of basketball operations and general manager of the Indiana Fever.

 On February 24, 2022, former Fever coach Lin Dunn, who guided the team to a WNBA title in 2012, was introduced as the franchise's interim general manager and senior advisor for Fever basketball operations.

 The franchise generally struggled in 2022 and 2023, earning the top WNBA draft pick after both seasons.
 In 2023, the Fever chose South Carolina's Aliyah Boston with the number one pick; the next season, amidst the increasing popularity of collegiate women's basketball, the Fever chose Iowa's Caitlin Clark first overall.
-Drafting Clark led to a surge of interest in the team and the WNBA in general, with TV ratings for the 2024 WNBA draft (at 2.5 million) overshadowing actual games played over the prior 25 seasons.
+Drafting Clark led to a surge of interest in the team and the WNBA in general, with TV ratings for the 2024 WNBA draft (at 2.5 million) surpassing the combined TV ratings for actual games played over the prior 25 seasons.